2024 Leoguar Flippo Pro Foldable Ebike Review - webBikeWorld

 Leoguar: Leopard + Jaguar

 Leoguar (pronounced “leg” + “war”) is a newcomer to the ebike scene.
-Founded in 2023, the Texas-based company’s namesake is inspired by Native American culture.
-Drawing from the agility of a leopard and the strength of a jaguar, their philosophy follows their product line as they continue to add to their catalog of commuter and all-terrain ebikes.
+Inspired by the precision of a leopard and the power of a jaguar, Leoguar’s philosophy seeks to design e-bikes that offer a balance of speed, strength, and versatility.

 Currently, their lineup includes:

+- Trailblazer (upcoming): A mid-drive e-bike for those seeking ultimate versatility on any terrain.

-They sent us a Flippo Pro for review and we’re excited to see how it performs.
+They sent us a Flippo Pro for review and We were excited to put the Flippo Pro to the test, an e-bike designed for riders who value both portability and performance..
 First off, let’s take a look at the bike specs:

 Leoguar Flippo Pro Specifications